Karl Kautsky: From Marx to Hitler

 Kautsky’s conscience was formed during the rise of the German Social Democracy.
 He was born in Austria, the son of a stage painter of the Imperial Theatre in Vienna.
 As early as 1875, though not as yet a Marxist, he contributed to German and Austrian labour papers.
 He became a member of the German Social Democratic Party in 1880, and “only now,” he said of himself, “began my development towards a consistent methodical Marxism.”2 He was inspired, like so many others, by Engels’ Anti-Dühring and was helped in his orientation by Eduard Bernstein, who was then the secretary to the ‘millionaire’ socialist Hoechberg.
 His first works were published with Hoechberg’s help and he found recognition in the labour movement through his editorship of a number of socialist publications.
 In 1883 he founded the magazine Neue Zeit, which under his direction became the most important theoretical organ of the German Social Democracy.

 Kautsky’s literary and scientific work is impressive not only because of the scope of his interests but also because of its volume.
 Even a selected bibliography of his writings would fill many pages, In this work comes to light all that seemed and all that was of importance to the socialist movement during the last 60 years.
 It reveals Kautsky was first of all a teacher, and that, because he looked upon society from a schoolmaster’s perspective, he was well suited to his role as the leading spirit of a movement which aimed at educating workers and capitalists alike.
-Because he was an educator concerned with the ‘theoretical side’ of Marxism, he could appear more revolutionary that was consistent with the movement he served.
+Because he was an educator concerned with the ‘theoretical side’ of Marxism, he could appear more revolutionary than was consistent with the movement he served.
 He appeared an ‘orthodox’ Marxist who tried to safeguard the Marxian inheritance as a treasurer who desires to preserve the funds of his organisation.
 However, what was ‘revolutionary’ in Kautsky’s teaching appeared revolutionary only in contrast to the general pre-war capitalist ideology.
 In contrast to the revolutionary theories established by Marx and Engels, it was a reversion to more primitive forms of thinking and to a lesser apperception of the implications of bourgeois society.
 Thus, though he guarded the treasure-chest of Marxism, he had not beheld all it contained.

 In 1862, in a letter to Kugelmann, Marx expressed the hope that his non-popular works attempting to revolutionise economic science would in due time find adequate popularisation, a feat that should be easy after the scientific basis had been laid.
-“My life work became clear to me in 1883,” wrote Kautsky; “it was to be designated to the propagandising and popularisation, and, as far as I am able to, the continuation of the scientific results of Marx’s thinking and research.3 However, not even he, the greatest populariser of Marx, has fulfilled Marx’s hope; his simplifications turned out to be new mystifications unable to comprehend the true character of capitalist society.
+“My life work became clear to me in 1883,” wrote Kautsky; “it was to be designated to the propagandising and popularisation, and, as far as I am able to, the continuation of the scientific results of Marx’s thinking and research”.3 However, not even he, the greatest populariser of Marx, has fulfilled Marx’s hope; his simplifications turned out to be new mystifications unable to comprehend the true character of capitalist society.
 Nevertheless, even in their watered form, Marx’s theories remained superior to all the social and economic bourgeois theories and Kautsky’s writings gave strength and joy to hundreds of thousands of class conscious workers.
 He gave expression to their own thoughts and in a language nearer to them than that of the more independent thinker Marx.
 Though the latter demonstrated more than once his great gift for cogency and clarity, he was not schoolmaster enough to sacrifice to propaganda the enjoyment of his intellectual caprice.

 When we said that Kautsky represented also what was ‘reactionary’ in the old labour movement, we are using that term in a highly specific sense.
 The reactionary elements in Kautsky and in the old labour movement were objectively conditioned, and only by a long period of exposure to an inimical reality was developed that subjective readiness to turn defenders of the capitalist society.
 In Capital Marx pointed out that “a rise in the price of labour, as a consequence of accumulation of capital, only means, in fact, that the length and weight of the golden chain the wage-worker has already forged for himself, allow of a relaxation of the tension of it.”4 The possibility, under conditions of a progressive capital formation, of improving labour conditions and of raising the price of labour transformed the workers’ struggle into a force for capitalist expansion.
 Like capitalist competition, the workers’ struggle served as an incentive for further capital accumulation; it accentuated capitalist ‘progress’.
 All gains of the workers were compensated for by an increasing exploitation, which in turn permitted a still more rapid capital expansion.